 Hydrogen is a high-potential technology with a specific energy-per-unit mass that is three times higher than traditional jet fuel.
 If generated from renewable energy through electrolysis, it emits no CO2 emissions, thereby enabling renewable energy to potentially power large aircraft over long distances but without the undesirable by-product of CO2 emissions.

-Hydrogen has been safely used in the aerospace and automobile industries for decades.
-The aviation industry’s challenge now is to take this zero-emission energy carrier and adapt it to commercial aviation’s needs.
-Because hydrogen has a lower energy-per-unit volume, the visual appearance of future aircraft will likely change to better accommodate storage solutions that will be bulkier than existing jet fuel storage tanks.
+Because hydrogen has a lower volumetric energy density, the visual appearance of future aircraft will likely change.
+This is to better accommodate hydrogen storage solutions that will be bulkier than existing jet fuel storage tanks.

 Airbus is currently a member of the Hydrogen Council to benefit from the huge cross-industry experience on hydrogen.